moordo91/moordo91/README.md

 Be careful.

-He could put your company out of business.
+He could make your company awful.